tensorflow/swift-apis/Documentation/Development.md

 * Python3 with [numpy][numpy].

 ##### Building

-The X10 implementation is distributed as part of the Swift for TensorFlow APIs repository.
-It consists of two halves:

-1. [XLA Client](Sources/x10/xla_client): provides an abstract interface for dispatching XLA computations on devices
-2. [X10](Sources/x10/xla_tensor): Lowering rules and tracing support for Tensors

 The library is designed to be built as part of the [tensorflow](https://github.com/tensorflow/tensorflow) build.
 As such, in